Financing a Graduate Degree

 - Financial Aid - including grants and loans

-- George Washington Carver Doctoral Fellowship Program - open to U.S. citizens from underrepresented ethnic groups pursuing Ph.D. degrees across all areas.
+- GWC Fellowship Program - open to U.S. citizens from underrepresented ethnic groups pursuing Ph.D. degrees across all areas.

-- Diane Brandt Scholarship for Women - established an endowed fund in 2010 to serve many generations of ISU women in science, engineering, math and other fields in which women have traditionally been underrepresented.
+- Diane Brandt Scholarship for Women - financial assistance for women in science, engineering, math, and other fields in which women have traditionally been underrepresented.